 Find the complete printable recipe with measurements below in the recipe card.

-Bring to a boil, then lower heat to a simmer and cook for about 30 minutes, until the lentils are tender and the soup has thickened.
-If desired, use an immersion blender to slightly blend and thicken it.
+Heat the soup to a boil, then lower the heat to a simmer.
+Cook until the lentils are tender and the soup has thickened.

 Frequently asked questions

-- Can I swap the spinach for kale?
-Yes, just make sure that you cook the kale for about 10 minutes longer than you would the spinach so it’s nice and tender.
+Yes, just make sure that you cook the kale for about 10 minutes longer than you would the spinach, so it’s nice and tender.

 The Best Lentil Soup